Mary and John: 1609 voyage

 In 1609, The Virginia Company of London was assembling Jamestown supply mission of nine ships, which included the Virginia and Sea Venture.

-Ahead of this flotilla was Samuel Argall and the Mary and John.
+Ahead of this flotilla was Samuel Argall and the Mary and John, who departed England in May.
 According to records, this voyage was partially financed by a merchant of the name John Cornelis (or "Cornelius") who desired a shipment of fish.
 Captain Argall and shipmaster Robert Tyndall departed Portsmouth, England, with an additional mission to find a shorter route to the New World.
 While a "southern passage" using the trade winds would take a few months, a more direct westerly route by the Mary and John proved the journey could be done in less than ten weeks.

 Francisco Fernández de Écija, captain of the Spanish La Asunsión de Cristo (a small zabra, an inshore exploration vessel), was tasked with the "matter of Virginia", to gather information on the English colony's strength.
 In Chesapeake Bay, the Mary and John intercepted the smaller ship and prevented it from entering the James River and discovering the status of Jamestown.

 The Mary and John returned to England by October, 1609.